yamiefun/Information-Security-HW1/README.md

 ## Part 2
 `task5.py` shows that using key as IV in AES-CBC is not secure under chosen ciphertext attack.

 Use `$ python3 task5.py` to run the code.
-It'll show the key guessed by man in the middle is same as the original key.
+It'll show the key guessed by man in the middle is the same as the original key.

 Please take a look at the comments in the code for more explaination.